 In 2021, Medicare spending per beneficiary amounted an average of ****** U.S. dollars, a fairly sharp increase from the previous year.
 Medicare spending per person has being steadily rising over the provided time interval.
 Growth in health care spending is influenced by increasing volume and use of services, new technologies, and rising prices.
 This statistic displays the per capita Medicare spending in the U.S. from 2010 to 2021.

-The Medicare Spending Per Beneficiary (MSPB) Measure shows whether Medicare spends more, less, or about the same for an episode of care (“episode”) at a specific hospital compared to all hospitals nationally.
-An MSPB episode includes Medicare Part A and Part B payments for services provided by hospitals and other healthcare providers the 3 days prior to, during, and 30 days following a patient’s inpatient stay.
-This measure evaluates hospitals’ costs compared to the costs of the national median (or midpoint) hospital.
+The Medicare Spending Per Beneficiary (MSPB) Measure shows whether Medicare spends more, less, or about the same for an episode of care (episode) at a specific hospital compared to all hospitals nationally.
+An MSPB episode includes Medicare Part A and Part B payments for services provided by hospitals and other healthcare providers the 3 days prior to, during, and 30 days following a patient's inpatient stay.
+This measure evaluates hospitals' costs compared to the costs of the national median (or midpoint) hospital.
 This measure takes into account important factors like patient age and health status (risk adjustment) and geographic payment differences (payment-standardization).
-The data displayed here are the average measures for each state.
+The data displayed here are identical to the data displayed in the Medicare Spending per Beneficiary file, except that this file displays hospitals measure values out to six decimal places instead of two decimal places.

 In 2021, Medicare spent an average of more than 13,139 U.S. dollars per enrollee in New York, while the average for the United States was 11,080 U.S. dollars per enrollee.
 This statistic depicts the leading ten U.S. states based on Medicare spending per enrollee in 2021.